 The identity design should be a display of creative communication and a harmonious theme that markets your message to your customers.

-And an identity will become just that.
+And an identity will become just tha, an identity.

-A way for people to unambiguously recognise your online shop or any marketing material associated with it, at first glance.
+A way for people to unambiguously recognise your online shop or any marketing material associated with it at first glance.